 Yule Log Cake Recipe with Chocolate Ganache Icing

 Delicious and chocolatey Yule Log cake recipe to celebrate the holidays.
-This classic European Christmas dessert is a shallow cake that you spread with cream and then roll up and decorate like a Yule log.
+This classic Christmas dessert is a chocolate sponge cake that you spread with cream and then roll up and decorate like a Yule log.
 The recipe also features a rich chocolate ganache instead of icing.

 How to Make a Yule Log Cake

-There’s the easy way to make a yule log cake, which requires a boxed cake mix and icing.
-Honestly, they’re not as good as one made from scratch.
-That’s because the batter of a traditional yule log cake doesn’t require any added ingredients to help the sponge to rise.
-It’s made with a light and fluffy batter made by gently folding meringue and a frothy egg yolk mixture together.
-It’s simply divine.
+The easy way to make a yule log cake is to use a boxed cake mix and supermarket icing.
+As you can probably guess, they’re not as good as one made from scratch.
+That’s because the batter of a traditional yule log cake is different from a standard sponge cake and doesn’t require baking powder or baking soda to help the sponge rise.
+Instead, it’s made by gently folding homemade meringue and a frothy egg yolk mixture.
+That simple, frothy batter creates a lighter-than-air sponge that is delicious and easy to roll up.

 Each slice of yule log cake will have a spiral of cream filling